AbsurdePhoton/segmentation-depthmap-3d-opencv/README.md

 * QT Creator 3.5
 * Requires these libraries:
   * QT 5
-  * openCV 3.4 compiled with openCV-contribs - should work with 3.x versions without much corrections
+  * openCV 4.1 compiled with openCV-contribs - should work with 3.x versions without much editing
   * OpenGL 1.2 functions minimum

 This software should also work under Microsoft Windows: if you tried it successfully please contact me, I'd like to offer compiled Windows executables!